-We have an additional preclinical candidate for Alzheimer's indication, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation, which was completed on May 31, 2021 and will be followed by a comprehensive report prepared by Charles River Laboratories, Inc., an independent preclinical service provider, expected by July 15, 2021.
-Our preclinical program included a toxicologic evaluation, histopathology study and brain beta amyloid analysis and, after we received additional financing in March 2021, was expanded to include an immunoglobulin analysis and biodistribution study.
+We have an additional preclinical candidate for Alzheimer's, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation that was completed on May 31, 2021, and was followed by a comprehensive report prepared by Charles River Laboratories, Inc., an independent preclinical service provider, received on July 23, 2021.
+We submitted a pre-IND meeting request for AL002 and supporting briefing documents to the Center for Biological Evaluation and Research of the FDA on July 30, 2021.
+We received a written response to relating to the pre-IND from the FDA providing a path for Alzamend's planned clinical development of AL002 on September 30, 2021.
+The FDA agreed to allow Alzamend to submit an IND to conduct a combined Phase I/II study.
+We anticipate submitting an IND to initiate a Phase I/II study for AL002 in September 2022.